 Next, attach the water heater parts that connect the gas supply line.

 - Before connecting the gas line, clean all threads with a wire brush and rag.

 - Apply gas-rated thread seal tape or piping compound to the threads of the black pipes as you connect them.
 If you are not familiar with connecting black iron pipes, there are gas water heater installation kits available.
 If using a kit, follow the manufacturer’s guidelines.

 - Assemble and tighten each fitting with two pipe wrenches.

-- Install the union fitting last because it connects the new line to the existing line.
-When finished, open the gas supply valve and turn the water on.
+- Install the union fitting last since it connects the new line to the existing line.
+Apply gas-rated pipe joint compound to the union’s flare connection.

 - Remove the burner access panel.

 - Turn the knob on top of the control box to the pilot position.